Guidomo10/alx-system_engineering-devops/0x01-shell_permissions/README.md

 This script gives a specific permission to a file
 This script sets a mode of a file
 This script sets the same mode for two files
+This script adds execute permissions for users, owner and groups